Applying for a New CDL in DelawarePage Overview

 The Delaware Division of Motor Vehicles (DMV) will issue you a Commercial Driver's License (CDL) if you qualify and you meet all the requirements.
-The Federal Motor Carrier Safety Administration has jurisdiction over inter-state commerce so they, too, have requirements you must meet before you can drive a commercial motor vehicle outside the state of Delaware.
+The Federal Motor Carrier Safety Administration (FMCSA) has jurisdiction over inter-state commerce so they, too, have requirements you must meet before you can drive a commercial motor vehicle outside the state of Delaware.

 Delaware and the FMCSA require you to be medically fit.
 You will have to be able to pass the driver physical so you can carry a medical card with you when you are driving a commercial vehicle.